-11111/ TO CED LET CV REMUNERATION ELEMENT STRUCTURE LINK TO STRATEGY Fixed remuneration elements Fixed remuneration Disbursement in twelve monthly instalments Ensuring adequate basic remuneration, avoiding incentives for taking unreasonable risks Fringe benefits Fringe benefits comprise a company car or a car allowance, insurance services (term life and accident insurance) and limited contributions to health and pension insurance Total value limited to 10 per cent of the respective Board of Management member's fixed salary Provision of market-standard fringe benefits, contributing to the retention of qualified Board of Management members Pension scheme regulations Defined direct commitment for Jannick Hunecke (vested rights); for all Board of Management members: payment of the employer's statutory social security contributions for BVV Versicherungsverein des Bankgewerbes a.G. (recognised as fringe benefits) Securing an adequate pension as part of competitive remuneration performance and core
+REMUNERATION ELEMENT STRUCTURE LINK TO STRATEGY Fixed remuneration elements Fixed remuneration Disbursement in twelve monthly instalments Ensuring adequate basic remuneration, avoiding incentives for taking unreasonable risks Fringe benefits Fringe benefits comprise a company car or a car allowance, insurance services (term life and accident insurance) and limited contributions to health and pension insurance Total value limited to 10 per cent of the respective Board of Management member's fixed salary Provision of market-standard fringe benefits, contributing to the retention of qualified Board of Management members Pension scheme regulations Defined direct commitment for Jannick Hunecke (vested rights); for all Board of Management members: payment of the employer's statutory social security contributions for BVV Versicherungsverein des Bankgewerbes a.G. (recognised as fringe benefits) Securing an adequate pension as part of competitive remuneration

-Variable remuneration elements

-One-year variable remuneration

-Annual bonus disbursed in December of the following financial year

-Ascertained at reasonable discretion in terms

-Ascertained at reasonable discretion in terms of collective performance (weighting: 75 per cent) in the following performance criteria:

-- Corporate strategy

-- Development of net asset value and earnings from Fund Investment Services

-- Development of the compliance system and ESG system

-- Positioning on the capital markets

-- Personnel development

-Ascertained at reasonable discretion in terms of individual performance (weighting: 25 per cent) in the business segment the respective member is responsible for.

-Disbursement limited to 40 per cent of the respective Board of Management member's fixed salary

-Multi-year variable remuneration

-Annually determined long-term bonus with a three-year reference period

-Ascertained based on achievement of defined targets for two performance criteria:

-- average development of the net asset value (NAV), taking into consideration dividends and capital measures (weighting: 75 per cent) - average earnings before taxes in the Fund Investment Services segment (weighting: 25 per cent)

-Disbursement limited to 80 per cent of the respective Board of Management member's fixed salary

-Long-term remuneration element incentivising sustainable corporate success, measured by ambitious targets in the Private Equity Investments and Fund key in particular issues with element strategic topics incentives, operational

-Investment Services segments

-Short-term variable remuneration

-Long-Term Investments bonus
+One-year variable remuneration Annual bonus disbursed in December of the following financial year Ascertained at reasonable discretion in terms of collective performance (weighting: 75 per cent) in the following performance criteria: Short-term variable remuneration element with performance incentives, in particular for operational key issues and strategic corr topics Corporate strategy Development of net asset value and earnings from Fund Investment Services Development of the compliance system and ESG system Positioning on the capital markets Personnel development Ascertained at reasonable discretion in terms of individual performance (weighting: 25 per cent) in the business segment the respective member is responsible for.
+Disbursement limited to 40 per cent of the respective Board of Management member's fixed salary Multi-year variable remuneration Annually determined long-term bonus with a three-year reference period Ascertained based on achievement of defined targets for two performance criteria: Long-term remuneration elemen incentivising sustainable corporate success, measured by ambitious targets in the Private Equity Investments and Fund average development of the net asset value (NAV), taking into consideration dividends and capital measures (weighting: 75 per cent) Investment Services segments average earnings before taxes in the Fund Investment Services segment (weighting: 25 per cent) Disbursement limited to 80 per cent of the respective Board of Management member's fixed salary Long-Term Investments bonus Bonus for Board of Management members on the Investment Advisory Team If DBAG has realised its invested capital plus a minimum return of eight per cent per annum, 15 per cent of the total performance achieved during a two-year investment period is paid out to members of the Investment Advisory Team.
+As Investment Advisory Team members, the Board of Management members receive a share; however, only if Additional incentive to successfully drive DBAG's Long Term Investments